DarkflameUniverse/DarkflameServer/README.md

 After the server has been built there should be four `ini` files in the build director: `authconfig.ini`, `chatconfig.ini`, `masterconfig.ini`, and `worldconfig.ini`.
 Go through them and fill in the database credentials and configure other settings if necessary.

-#### Initialization and Migrations
+#### Setup and Migrations

-Use the command `./MasterServer -m` to automatically initialize the database and run any migrations.
+Use the command `./MasterServer -m` to setup the tables in the database.
+The first time this command is run on a database, the tables will be up to date with the most recent version.
+To update your database tables, run this command again.
+Multiple invocations will not affect any functionality.

 #### Verify